Maintenance Assessment Districts

 The citywide Lighting and Landscaping Maintenance Assessment District was formed in the fiscal year of 1983-1984 to accommodate costs associated with street lighting, specified landscaped areas, and maintenance activities of benefit to the entire city.

 Zones of Benefit

 In subsequent years, ‘Zones of Benefit’ were established to assess new developments for direct non-citywide landscape maintenance benefits provided by the city.
 Going forward, as new landscaped areas are created, the city forms new assessment districts to fund on-going maintenance and future replacement.

-The Finance Department monitors and tracts assessment balances.
-The Public Works Department has responsibility for maintaining street lights, storm drains, and flood basins; while the Parks, Recreation, and Community Services Department assumes responsibility for maintaining landscaped areas within the city.
+The Finance Department monitors and tracks assessment balances.
+The Public Works Department has responsibility for maintaining street lights, storm drains, and flood basins; while the Parks, Recreation, & Community Services Department assumes responsibility for maintaining landscaped areas within the city.